albertleecn/osplabs/AllinAll/labs/lab04copydir/README.md

 ## Target
 1. Write a c/c++ program

-2. To implement copy one diretory and it's subdiretories
+2. To implement copy one diretory and it's subdiretories with multi-threads

 3. Gcc